zhengziqiang/ReshapeGAN/README.md

 ## Introduction
-ReshapeGAN is a [Tensorflow](http://tensorflow.org/)-based framework for training and testing of **[ReshapeGAN: Object Reshaping by Providing A Single Reference Image](https://arxiv.org/pdf/1905.06514.pdf)**
+ReshapeGAN is a [Tensorflow](http://tensorflow.org/)-based framework for training and testing of our paper **[ReshapeGAN: Object Reshaping by Providing A Single Reference Image](https://arxiv.org/pdf/1905.06514.pdf)**.

 ## Installation
 1. We use [Miniconda3](https://conda.io/miniconda.html) as the basic environment.
-If you installed the Miniconda3 in path `Conda_Path`, please install `tensorflow-gpu` using the command `Conda_Path/bin/conda install -c anaconda tensorflow-gpu==1.8`.
+If you have installed the Miniconda3 in path `Conda_Path`, please install `tensorflow-gpu` using the command `Conda_Path/bin/conda install -c anaconda tensorflow-gpu==1.8`.
 2. Install dependencies by `Conda_Path/bin/pip install -r requirements.txt` (if necessary).
 The `requirements.txt` file is provided in this package.

 ## Train